josh-holder/josh-holder.github.io/_posts/2026-03-20-drone-bench.md

 To answer these questions, I built DroneBench - a closed source benchmark[^0] which tests the ability of SOTA LLMs to autonomously complete the critical tasks necessary for building an autonomy stack.
 I think this benchmark is especially interesting for 3 reasons:
-- **I'm an aerospace autonomy engineer in my day job, and as such these examples are particularly salient to me as a measure of AI progress.** This is also an interesting niche for in that controls engineers are uniquely allergic to AI hype, having lived through the "should we replace all PID controllers with RL?" era of the late 2010s.
+- **I'm an aerospace autonomy engineer in my day job, and as such these examples are particularly salient to me as a measure of AI progress.** This is also an interesting niche to benchmark for in that controls engineers are uniquely allergic to AI hype, having lived through the "should we replace all PID controllers with RL?" era of the late 2010s.
 This benchmark shows that AI can still be transformative for aerospace engineering, even if it doesn't replace PID control.
 - **There has been a lot of benchmarking effort focused on the [modern autonomy stack](https://openreview.net/forum?id=IEduRUO55F), but far less so on simpler autonomy methods.** I think this is mostly because of a lack of overlap of expertise - the researchers familiar with cutting-edge AI systems are rarely also familiar with classical control theory.
 In reality, I suspect that outside specific areas (target identification, vision-based guidance) the future of drone control will be more like the present than we think, i.e. still largely driven by simple techniques like PID control, just generated largely by machine intelligences rather than biological ones.
 - **Drones are the future of warfare, so capabilities here are very salient to how we should use and regulate these models.** For the same reasons we benchmark bio capabilities of models, we should benchmark capabilities related to physical autonomy.
 More on this in the last section of the piece.